wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Once a load (like a robot) is connected, and any amount of current is flowing, the battery voltage will drop.
 So if you check a battery with a Voltmeter, and it reads 13.2, and then connect it to your robot and power on, it will read lower, maybe 12.9 on the Driver Station display.
 Those numbers will vary with every battery and specific robot, see Characterization below.
 Once your robot starts running, it will pull more current, and the voltage will drop further.

-Depleted batteries will read between 11.8 and 12.5 volts on an idle robot.
-Try to swap the batteries before the robot starts reaching brownout safety thresholds (or dwelling below 9V), as frequently entering low voltage ranges risks permanent battery damage.
+Batteries reading 12.5V on an idle robot should be swapped and charged before a match.
+Always swap the batteries before the robot starts reaching brownout safety thresholds (dwelling at low voltages on the Driver Station display), as frequently entering low voltage ranges risks permanent battery damage; this behavior can happen at a variety of Voc states depending on battery health, battery manufacturer, and robot design.
+The battery State of Charge should be kept over 50% for battery longevity.

 Battery voltage and current also depends on temperature: cool batteries are happy batteries.